shridharkhare/shridharkhare/README.md

 Pronouns: (He/Him)

 ## 🏫 Academics
-🏫 I'm a High School Junior studying at MSAS, Panvel.
+🏫 I'm a High School Senior studying at MSAS, Panvel.

 💻 I have taken Computer Science as an Elective Subject.